Rovaniemi Lapland, Finland Travel Guide

 Flight availability is highest, and prices are significantly higher, during peak winter (Dec-Mar), especially around Christmas and New Year.

-Rovaniemi maintains connections by train to Helsinki and other major Finnish cities.
+Rovaniemi maintains connections by train to Helsinki and other significant Finnish cities.
 The "Santa Claus Express" night train runs daily between Helsinki and Rovaniemi, taking approximately 12-13 hours, with various accommodation options (seating, sleeping compartments, car-carrying wagons).
 Book tickets on VR's website.

 Rovaniemi provides basic facilities for departing travelers, making the how to depart smooth and comfortable.